chr15m/runprompt-agents/README.md

 Two common styles:

 - Write to stdout only (most prompts here):
-  - Explicitly say “Output Markdown to stdout only.”
+  - Explicitly say "Output Markdown to stdout only."
 - Write to a file via a parameterized builtin tool:
   - Example pattern used by `research.prompt`: